pelagios/recogito2-workspace-frontend/README.md

 ## Building & deployment for production

-Run `npm run build` to build compiled distribution.
-This will generate a `build` folder with the following structure:
+Run `npm run build` to build the compiled distribution.
+This will generate a `/build` folder with the following structure:

 ```